jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 * Add debugger statements to pause code execution at certain points
 * Add breakpoints using browser developer tools

 No approach is necessarily better than the other, you will find a combination of some or all them useful.
 However, I would definitely recommend utilising the Chrome developer debugging tools.
-Using breakpoints and debugging statements will enable us to pause code execution.
+Using breakpoints and debugger statements will enable us to pause code execution.
 Using the debugger allows you to do some really powerful things with the code you’re inspecting.
 For instance, you can step through the code execution flow and doing this will allow you to walk through the execution pathway step by step, which makes it easier for you to process what’s actually going on.

 Before we dive straight in we need a place to start.
 Finding one is usually the hardest step, especially if you're presented with hundreds of lines of code.
 The best approach is to narrow your initial focus to one particular piece of functionality - this could be a method for instance.
 By doing so, we are able to break things down into smaller chunks to work through which will help us to process information in a more manageable way.
 Seeing as we've already looked at the `connectedCallback` method that seems like a good place to start.